dedesite/v/doc/docs.md

 Note the (important) difference between `:=` and `=`.
 `:=` is used for declaring and initializing, `=` is used for assigning.

+The code below will not compile, because the variable `age` is not declared.
+All variables need to be declared in V.

 ```v failcompile
 fn main() {
 	age = 21
 }
 ```

-This code will not compile, because the variable `age` is not declared.
-All variables need to be declared in V.
+To get it compile, you need to initialize the variable like this :

 ```v
 fn main() {